websound/remote-performer/README.md

 This project is intended to enable multiple users to collaboratively play music in real-time by leveraging the [Web MIDI API](http://www.w3.org/TR/webmidi/) and [Web Audio API](http://www.w3.org/TR/webaudio/).

-The initial stack will use [WebSockets](http://www.w3.org/TR/websockets/) via [Node.js](https://github.com/joyent/node) to stream data from client to client (although [WebRTC](http://www.w3.org/TR/webrtc/) should also be evaluated for P2P now that Firefox and Chrome 31+ support SCTP-based reliable DataChannels<sup>[[1]](http://peerjs.com/status)</sup>).
-Testing needs to be done to determine the requiements for reaching latency of less than 30ms, the bound of human perception.<sup>[[2]](http://cacm.acm.org/magazines/2006/11/5793-enabling-network-centric-music-performance-in-wide-area-networks/fulltext)</sup>
+The initial stack uses [WebSockets](http://www.w3.org/TR/websockets/) via [Node.js](https://github.com/joyent/node) to stream data from client to client.
+However, a faster P2P connection via [WebRTC](http://www.w3.org/TR/webrtc/) may be necessary (and is feasible now that Firefox and Chrome 31+ support SCTP-based reliable DataChannels<sup>[[1]](http://peerjs.com/status)</sup>).
+The goal would be to reach a latency of less than 30ms, the bound of human perception.<sup>[[2]](http://cacm.acm.org/magazines/2006/11/5793-enabling-network-centric-music-performance-in-wide-area-networks/fulltext)</sup> Initial informal tests with WebSockets and Heroku do not meet this requirement due to latency and jitter, so stricter requirements may be necessary, e.g. WebRTC, low latency connections, P2P within a metropolitan area network or Internet2, etc.

       +---------------------------+    +--------------+    +---------------------------+
       |         Client 1          |    |    Server    |    |          Client 2         |